mlange-42/yarner/examples/md/doc/wc.c.md

 ```

 The grand totals must be initialized to zero at the beginning of the program.
 If we made these
-variables local to `main`, we would have to do this initialization explicitly; however, C’s globals
+variables local to `main`, we would have to do this initialization explicitly; however, C's globals
 are automatically zeroed.
 (Or rather, "statically zeroed.")
 (Get it?)

 ```c - Global variables